s1dvicious/OOP-Software-Engineering-21-22/Sem 05/README.md

 	obj_c* ptr = new obj_c;   //dynamically allocate memory for obj ptr of type obj_c
 	                          //, calls the default constructor of obj_c;

-	delete ptr;               //deallocate the memory allocated for ptr, call to the destructor of type obj_c;
+	delete ptr;               //deallocate the memory allocated for ptr, call to the destructor of obj_c;

 	return 0;
 }